dragonfire-09/Data-Science-School-Bootcamp-VBO-/README.md

 I created this repository to complete the data science path available on the Data Science Bootcamp and to share the requested assignments and notes.

-The trainings on the Data Science Pats are as follows:
+The trainings on the Data Science Paths are as follows:

 AB Testing ✅
 İtem Based Recomandation ✅